revalew/HEXAPOD/README.md

 </p>

 ### First Standu up:
-After a few attempts, hexapod stand up easily, still a lot of work to do, but we are ready to move prototype Python scripts to ROS2 to control all servos simultaneously
+After few attempts HEXAPOD can finaly stand up easily!
+Still a lot of work to do, but we are ready to migrate the prototype Python scripts to ROS2 to control all of the servos simultaneously.

 <p align='center'>
 <img src="./img/hexapod_standup.gif" width="375" height="260" />